ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Methodology

 \subsubsection{Layer Control Module}

 To adapt CameraCtrl~\cite{cameractrl}, originally designed for global motion control, to object-specific motion, we introduce Layer Control Module (LCM).
-This module separates the conditional image $\mathbf{I_c}$ into foreground and background layers using an object mask $\mathbf{M}_c$ generated via instance segmentation, such as SAM~\cite{sam,sam2}.
+This module separates the conditional image $\mathbf{I_c}$ into foreground and background layers using an object mask $\mathbf{M}_c$.
 The foreground layer is controlled by object-specific camera poses $\mathbf{E_o}$, derived from 3D trajectories outlined in Sec.~\ref{sec:3d_to_cam}, while the background layer is guided by background-specific poses $\mathbf{E_{bg}}$.
-These background poses can be customized, with options like $[\mathbf{I}|\mathbf{0}]$ allowing for a static background.